cloud-native-toolkit/ascent-diagramer/README.md

 > **Note for Windows users:** `gunicorn` is not supported on Windows.
 You may start the server with `python manage.py run` on your local machine or build and start the Dockerfile.

+## Other Notes
+This project creates a python web service that uses https://pypi.org/project/diagrams/ library to perform the heavy lifting of rendering the JSON formatted version of a BOM.yaml using graphviz and returning the output as a png.

 ## License

 This sample application is licensed under the Apache License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/) and the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).